29thStPublishing/Dumpling2/README.md

 The project has 2 targets - the **Dumpling2** target (the framework) and a **D2consumer** target (which will use the framework)

+The framework lets you get an issue's details in 2 ways
-Right now it parses through a zip file for an issue and adds all the data into a Realm database.
-The interaction with Magent API is in progress.
+1. Parse through a zip file for an issue (in the application bundle)
+2. Get an issue id (or an individual article's id) and retrieve the information from Magnet

+The information from both is added into a Realm database.

 ### Dependencies